hashicorp/design-system/website/docs/patterns/table-multi-select/partials/interaction-concepts/interaction-concepts.md

-When combining a Multi-select pattern with filtering, sorting, or pagination, you may encounter complex scenarios regarding how selected results should be persisted across pages and what the user expects when traversing large data sets.
+When combining a Multi-select table with filtering, sorting, or pagination, you may encounter complex scenarios regarding how selected results should be persisted across pages and what the user expects when traversing large data sets.

 These interaction guidelines are not fully comprehensive.
 They should instead be considered as conversation starters between design and engineering on how best to optimize the user experience.